suanthuy/learning-note/English/TOEIC-speaking/Mock-test/Mock-test-21.md

 >
 > where, who, why, when, how often, what

+I would travel 5 Km to go to a movie theater.

+Well.
+I would travel up to 20 minutes to go to movie theater and I normally go with my mother because she likes going to the movie theater with me.

 ## Question 7

 Let me ask you this.
 Would you go to movie theaters more often if they had events where you could meet directors?